 After the NYT article was published, a Huffington Post Women associate editor named Emma Gray wrote a rebuttal article entitled: "Why It's Kind Of Irrelevant Whether 'Courtship' Has Ended."
 It was a good perspective, but I'm always 50/50 about articles like these.
-Because I understand what she's saying, and I agree partially.
+Because I understand what she's saying, and I partially agree.
 But I'm also perhaps a bit "old-fashioned" still.
 I definitely do think that there is room to incorporate change into dating, but I seriously think that most people set themselves up for either failure or shallow relationships.
 And that's what I have a problem with.
 Yes, enjoy your life, but when it comes down to it, don't forget that if you want kids, your life and your decisions effects theirs.
 Then again, perhaps that's too much of my own opinion.
 Consideration is a great thing, and important in all aspects of life--including (or rather, especially) dating.

 What about you, how do you feel?
 Do you agree?
-What's your opinion about the article and the Tumblr post?
+What's your opinion about the article and the Tumblr quote?
 I'm curious to think whether you think changes to dating and courtship are good or bad.
 What are you experiences like?
 Do you wish you could date more?
 Do you identify with the people interviewed in the article?
 Let me know in the comments!
 And make sure to catch the second post on this topic where I'm going to include links to more articles discussing dating, love, and the changing dynamics of courtship, offer idea for fun dates and tips on how to plan a date, and much to your amusement, I'm going to spill the beans about all the dates I'VE planned/been on in the past.
 The fun ones, the romantic ones, and even the awkward ones.
 It should be fun!

-See you in Asia!
+See you in South Asia!

 Spread the love,